 Accounts receivable from other governments include amounts due from grantors.
-Program and capital grants for general capital assets are recorded as receivables and revenues at the time reimbursable costs are incurred.
+Program and capital grants for general capital assets are recorded as receivables and revenues at the time reimbursable costs are incurred or when funds are obligated by the grantor agency, as applicable.
 Revenues received in advance of costs being incurred are deferred.